Head Kore 93 ReviewNovember 19, 2018

 - Needs to be on edge

-Head’s Kore 93, the thinnest, most All Mountain friendly of the brand’s new Kore line, aims to be one of the lightest skis in the category by utilizing unique, weight-shaving materials such as Graphene, Koroyd and Head’s “topsheet free construction,” which eliminates the traditional plastic topsheet.
+Head’s Kore 93, the thinnest of the brand’s Kore line, which was introduced last season, aims to be one of the lightest skis in the category by utilizing unique, weight-shaving materials such as Graphene, Koroyd and Head’s “topsheet free construction,” which eliminates the traditional plastic topsheet.
 It also features carbon fiber construction and Karuba woodcore for power and dampness, along with Head’s TNT Rocker, with moderate rise in the tail and more pronounced rise in the tip.
 The Kore has a very unique, stealthy look, like some sort of secret skunkworks helicopter or phantom jet, which the ski matches with its easy-to-access, high-end performance.
 With “Excellent” ratings across the board, and one pick for “Favorite,” the Kore 93 got its highest reviews for how quickly and smoothly it sinks into a turn, how well the ski holds an edge, its supremely smooth Stability, and its excellent grip.
 The lightweight feel and propensity to stick short to mid-radius turn – even at slower speeds – also resulted in above average marks for Responsiveness.

 Despite its tip rocker, and even more due to the ski’s reassuring dampness, the Kore 93 did not get as high marks for Resort Float in the All Mountain category, nor for its energy and pop.
 While bumps and light windpack were easy to arc on this ski, it performed at its best on prepared snow and steep hardpack.
 The “Stealth Carver,” as one tester deemed the Kore 93, is best suited for technical skiers who want to ski the whole mountain with a light, predictable, but powerful ski with vacuum-smooth edge to snow contact.
 Season passholders and weekend warriors alike will love this ski for how quickly it generates a calm sense of confidence.
 Or, as the tester who ranked the Kore 93 his favorite remarked, “Head is killing it!”

-Stability is also one of the Kore 93’s top assets, as long as you don’t try to ramp it up to kind of high speeds that a ski like the Blizzard Bonafide demands when you ski it.
-The damp feel is especially reassuring the moment you get over the surprise that an All Mountain performance ski can be this good as such a lightweight.
+Stability is also one of the Kore 93’s top assets, as long as you don’t try to ramp it up to kind of high speeds that a ski like the Blizzard Brahma demands when you ski it.
+The damp feel is especially reassuring the moment you get over the surprise that a high performance ski can be this good at such a lightweight.
 Some testers suggested it might prefer a lighter, foot-steerers touch, especially on steeper terrain, but the majority spent plenty of time laying down strong medium-radius arcs and got a consistent level of stability no matter how hard they pushed it.

 Peter Kray- Publisher